stackbitsales/twin-cities-makeup-0e0bd/content/pages/wedding-rates.md

           *If a bride requires extra extensions and wants the stylist to place them; this fee is charged at the consult and then again on the wedding day.*
-      - question: ‘Queen for the Day’ Bridal Hair Package ~$215
+      - question: 'Hair Consult for Members of Bridal Party: $90'
         answer: "Bride’s hair consult (in-studio) and on-site hair styling on the wedding day.\_*Bridal hair consult includes\_1 hour of styling with the wedding day stylist*\n"
       - question: Day of Bridal Hair Styling* ~$160
         answer: "Bride’s on-site hairstyling on the wedding day only.\_*This is offered for the bride who is comfortable with\_**NOT**\_having a hair consult, prior to her wedding day.*\n\n*\\*Studio consultation not included in this package*\n"